krayin/krayin-docs/docs/1.x/graphql-admin-api/attributes.md

 ##  Get All Attributes

-You can get all the Attributes from the Bagisto store.
+You can get all the Attributes from the Krayin store.
 You can achieve this job by using the `Attributes` API call.

 - Headers